Applications for the current scholarship and awards cycle are due by March 17th, 2024.

 How to Apply

-To apply for the Sarah Guidas Award for Literary Scholars of the Future, submit an application form, one letter of recommendation, and a 500-word essay.
-For more details, please see the Sarah Guidas Award page.
+Sarah Guidas Award for Literary Scholars of the Future: One letter of recommendation and a 500-word essay.

-- a printout of your current NAU undergraduate or graduate transcript as of the deadline (your unofficial LOUIE transcript is fine, but it should include transfer credit information);
+- a copy of your current NAU undergraduate or graduate transcript as of the deadline (your unofficial LOUIE transcript is fine, but it should include transfer credit information);

 - an up-to-date résumé or curriculum vitae specifying your school record, awards or recognitions, extracurricular and service activities, and work experience;